vishalananth07/Selective-git-clone/README.md

 python3 cloneSelective.py -u <Github_Repository_URL> [-p FolderPath] [-s]
 ```
 * -u : Specify the URL of repository to clone from
-* -p : Specify required folder to clone and not any other folder
+* -p : Specify required file/folder to selectively clone, If the option is not specified the entire repository is cloned
-* -s : Specify if files need not be downloaded and only structure is needed
+* -s : Clone the specified file/folder but create empty directories/files for other things in the repository for future use.
+* -b : Specify the branch to clone, If the option is not specified the master branch is chosen

 ### Clone a folder
 ```